 The resolution of any oral health issues will also affect longevity.
 Bite issues, biting on hard objects, clenching and grinding your teeth can put too much pressure on your veneers.

 Why do porcelain veneers need to be replaced?

 Despite being made of a material that is very durable, porcelain, porcelain veneers eventually chip, fracture, decay, or debond.
 As gum recession may result in the veneer no longer fitting properly, you might also need to get new ones if you have them.

 Caring For Dental Veneers

-There are a few things you can do to make your veneers last as long as possible.
-As mentioned, continuing excellent oral health care practices is the best way to ensure your veneers stay in great condition.
-This can include:
+There are a few things you can do to extend the life of your veneers.
+As previously stated, maintaining excellent oral health care practices is the best way to ensure your veneers remain in excellent condition.
+This could include:

 Wearing A Mouthguard While Playing Contact Sports

-Trauma to the mouth (such as a run-in with another person or object) and cause dental veneers to fracture or fall off.
-This is why it’s important to wear a mouthguard to protect your restorations if you play contact sports.
+Trauma to the mouth (such as a collision with another person or object) can cause dental veneers to fracture or fall off.
+This is why, if you play contact sports, you should wear a mouthguard to protect your restorations.

 Avoiding Sticky, Hard Foods Or Using Your Teeth As Tools

-While your dental veneers will stand up to everyday chewing, don’t get into the bait of chewing ice or using them to rip open packages, as this increases the risk of chipping, loosening or breaking them.
+While your dental veneers will withstand normal chewing, do not use them to rip open packages or chew ice, as this increases the risk of chipping, loosening, or breaking them.